stemoutreach/CodeCreateLab/Guides/00-python-basics.md

 ---
-title: Python Basics
+title: "Python Basics"
-level: 00
+level: "00"
-estimated_time: 30–45 min
+estimated_time: "30–45 min"
 prereqs: []
 outcomes:
-  - Use print() to display output
+  - "Use print() to display output"
-  - Read user input with input()
+  - "Read user input with input()"
-  - Store values in variables
+  - "Store values in variables"
-  - Use if statements for simple decisions
+  - "Use if statements for simple decisions"
-  - Loop with while for repetition
+  - "Loop with while for repetition"
 hardware:
-  - Computer only
+  - "Computer only"
 ---

 # BLUF